earthly/earthly/docs/cloud/satellites.md

   earthly sat rm <satellite-name>
   earthly sat launch <satellite-name>
   ```
 * The output phase (the phase in which a satellite outputs build results back to the local machine) is slower than it could be.
 To work around this issue, you can make use of the `--no-output` flag (assuming that local outputs are not needed).
-You can even use `--no-ouptut` in conjunction with `--push`.
+You can even use `--no-output` in conjunction with `--push`.
 We are working on ways in which local outputs can be synchronized more intelligently such that only a diff is transferred over the network.
 * A user can only be invited into an Earthly org if they already have a user account.
 This is a temporary limitation which will be addressed in the future.
 * Satellites in conjunction with `--save-inline-cache` or `--use-inline-cache` is currently unsupported.
 When using `--ci`, the options `--save-inline-cache` and `--use-inline-cache` will not be implicitly enabled when using Satellites.